umbraco/UmbracoDocs/14/umbraco-cms/tutorials/multilanguage-setup.md

 ### Translating Multi-Value Property Editors

-Property editors such as Dropdown, Checkbox List, and Radiobutton List enable you to specify a set of prevalues for selection within the Content section.
-By using dictionary items, you can ensure that these prevalues are appropriately translated according to the current language of the site.
+Property editors such as Dropdown, Checkbox List, and Radiobutton List enable you to specify a set of options for selection within the Content section.
+By using dictionary items, you can ensure that these options are appropriately translated according to the current language of the site.

 To use property editors with dictionary items: